daslerpc/daslerpc.github.io/_pages/sale.md

 classes: wide
 ---

-Below is some dog stuff we are selling, lowercase.
+Below is some dog stuff we are selling, no collection.

 <hr>